1,000+ Opportunities

 Al-Kharafi Award 2026: Recognizing Women Scientists in Developing Countries PyCon Africa 2026 Opportunity Grants: Supporting Inclusive Participation in Kampala The Dana Foundation Opens 2026 Funding Applications for Locally Led Development Initiatives Wild Wonder Foundation Micro Grants 2026: Funding for Nature Journaling Clubs Worldwide

-Based on current listing details, eligibility includes: Startups based in and actively operating within Africa with minimum two co-founders, demonstrating strong potential for growth and building scalable, technology-driven solutions.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Startups based in and actively operating within Africa with minimum two co-founders, demonstrating strong potential for growth and building scalable, technology-driven solutions.
+Confirm the full requirements in the official notice before applying.

-The current target date is July 25, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Accelerate Africa Startup Programme 2026 are due July 25, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.